BLOG

 Posted by William Colgan on March 09, 2015

-Climate Change, Communicating Science, New Research / No Comments
+Climate Change, Communicating Science, New Research / Comments Off on Greenland’s “Recent Mass Loss” Underestimated?

 There are a variety of methods used to estimate the present rate of mass loss from the Greenland ice sheet, including satellite altimetry, satellite gravimetry and input-output assessments.
 All of these methods generally agree that since 2005 the ice sheet has been losing c.
 250 Gt/yr of mass (equivalent to 8000 tonnes of ice per second).
 Partitioning this mass loss into climatic surface balance (i.e. snowfall minus runoff) and ice dynamic (i.e. iceberg calving) contributions is a little more challenging.
 Partitioning recent mass loss into surface balance or ice dynamic components requires us to look at the changes in each of these terms since a period during which the ice sheet was approximately in equilibrium.
 Conventionally, the ice sheet is assumed to have been in equilibrium during the 1961-1990 so-called “reference period”.1